 *Pro Tip: Julep glasses can double as beautiful vases for small floral arrangements throughout the rest of the year!

 Bring on the Southern classics!
 In addition to a bourbon cocktail, there are plenty of bites that you can enjoy while waiting for the races to begin.
 These dish ideas are inspired by Kentucky classics as well as what food options are available at Churchill Downs.
+Also, how cute are these horse & jockey skewers?!
+They’d be perfect for keeping sandwiches together, for crudités platters, or any hors d’ouvres!

 Chicken Tenders & Fries: Apparently this combo is a staple at Churchill Downs — chicken tenders with a side of Cajun-seasoned french fries will definitely hit the spot, especially after a couple juleps!
 If you’re watching the race at home, these oven-fried Cajun popcorn chicken nuggets would be excellent party bites.